hx2A/py5website/reference/py5shape_get_vertex.rst

 Description
 ===========

-The ``get_vertex()`` method returns a PVector with the coordinates of the vertex point located at the position defined by the ``index`` parameter.
-This method works when shapes are created as shown in the example above, but won't work properly when a shape is defined explicitly (e.g. ``create_shape(RECT, 20, 20, 80, 80)``.
+The ``get_vertex()`` method returns a numpy array with the coordinates of the vertex point located at the position defined by the ``index`` parameter.
+This method works when shapes are created as shown in the example, but won't work properly when a shape is defined explicitly (e.g. ``create_shape(RECT, 20, 20, 80, 80)``.

 Underlying Java method: `PShape.getVertex <https://processing.org/reference/PShape_getVertex_.html>`_